Increase to your clients’ automatic enrolment minimum contributions – it’s the law

-They’ll need to log in to their Online Services account, where there will be alerts to tell them what they need to do depending on how their account is set up.
+If they’ve not done it already, they’ll need to log in to Online Services, where there will be alerts to tell them what they need to do depending on how their account is set up.

-Remember – your client has a legal obligation to meet the new legal minimum contributions.
-If they don’t, we have a duty to monitor their contributions and may report on them to The Pension’s Regulator.
+Remember – your client has a legal obligation to meet the new minimum contributions.
+If they don’t, we may report them to The Pensions Regulator, as we have a duty to monitor their contributions.

 Some important information and dates

-It’s important for your client to start thinking about the increases and to note this change in date.
+The most recent increase to the legal minimum contributions took place on 6 April 2018, with the next increase taking place on 6 April 2019.
+It’s important for your client to note the next date to help them plan ahead.
 Their company payroll will need to be aware so they can make any necessary adjustments, as will their IT department if they have bespoke payroll software.

 So what happens next?

 Your client by now should have checked and made any necessary changes to their Online Services account.
 If your client and their employees already pay the new legal minimums, they wouldn’t have had to do anything.
 And they’ll just need to prepare for the next increase on 6 April 2019…

 The second increase will take the total minimum contribution from 5% of qualifying earnings to 8% of qualifying earnings (of which employers must contribute at least 3% of qualifying earnings whilst their employees make up the difference of 5%).

 Tools to help your client tell employees about the change